Our service now covers areas all across Canada

 Fill out the form so that we can put you in contact with certified contractors from our network

-The entrance door, on the other hand, must be at least 103 centimetres wide.
-It is recommended that you place the doorbell and the lock at the height of the face to avoid that your loved one need to stretch on every occasion they want to enter the home.
+On the other hand, the entrance door must be at least 103 centimetres wide.
+It's recommended that you place the doorbell and lock at face height to avoid your loved ones stretching every time they want to get inside.

-It should be noted that it is recommended that you avoid the use of carpets throughout the house, as they will block the passageway of a wheelchair.
-In all rooms of the home, it is necessary to leave a central space of a meter and a half, free of furniture or objects.
+It should be noted that it's advisable to avoid carpets throughout your home, as they'll make the passage of a wheelchair quite difficult.
+As we mentioned in our introduction, in all rooms, it's necessary to leave a central space of a meter and a half, free of furniture or objects.
 This will allow for the free movement of the wheelchair.

 When choosing cabinets and drawers, opt for sliding models.
 Drawers will be easier to open and cabinet doors will be less cumbersome when opened.
-It will then be possible to search cabinets without constantly needing to move back to the chair to prevent it from blocking the opening.
+Then, it'll be possible to search cabinets without constantly needing to move back to the chair to prevent it from blocking the opening.

 As mentioned on the website of the Société d'habitation du Québec, the home adaptation program allows an individual whose permanent physical impairment jeopardizes the accomplishment of daily activities to receive a subsidy for the adaptation and renovation of their homes to suit their physical needs.
 To be eligible, you must meet the following two conditions: